cfortuner/promptable/apps/solito-app/readme.md

 - Next.js local dev: `yarn web`
   - Runs `yarn next`
+  - Use your your computer IP to grab your Next.js api route or run a proxy using a service like NGROK.
+Set it in `PROXY_API_URL` on the `CONST.ts` file.
 - Expo local dev: `yarn native`
   - Runs `expo start`